Position: Professor, Fletcher Jones Chair of Design, Technology & Management

 Phone: 909-607-4651 or 909-621-8209

 Dr. Chatterjee is Professor and Fletcher Jones Chair of Design, Technology & Management at CGU’s Center for Information Systems & Technology (CISAT).
 He is also considered a leading technology designer and scholar in the area of healthcare informatics, design science and networking/cyber-security.
 He joined CGU in July of 2001.
 He founded the Network Convergence Laboratory made possible by a grant from the National Science Foundation in 2002.
 NCL has recently changed its name to IDEA Labs (Innovations Design Empowerment Applications Laboratory) .
 In May 2015, he was awarded the distinguished lifetime achievement award for contributions to Design Science Research, presented by the IS design community.
 In 2017 he was selected as Schoeller Senior Fellow 2017 by Dr. Theo and Friedl Schoeller Research Center for Business and Society in Nuremberg Germany.
-In August of 2017, Chatterjee has been chosen as a recipient of this year’s Mahatma Gandhi Pravasi Samman, an award given by NRI Welfare Society of India in recognition of the high accomplishments of Indians living outside of India.
+In August of 2017, Chatterjee was chosen as a recipient of the Mahatma Gandhi Pravasi Samman, an award given by NRI Welfare Society of India in recognition of the high accomplishments of Indians living outside of India.
 He has been an adjunct faculty at the Keck Graduate Institute of Applied Life Science where he teaches a course on Healthcare Informatics and has taught previously at Peter F. Drucker and Ito School of Management, on their executive MBA program.
 Prior to joining CGU, he was an Associate Professor of CIS at Georgia State University‘s Robinson College of Business in Atlanta.
 He has been a visiting scholar at Indian Institute of Management, (Ahmadabad & Kolkata) and the Kanwal Rekhi School of IT at IIT Mumbai.
-He also consults as an Adjunct Professor of Design & Innovation at USC Iovine & Young Academy.
+Since 2017, he he is a visiting Professor of Design & Innovation at USC Iovine & Young Academy.

 Dr. Chatterjee’s initial research focused on technical algorithm design in high-speed networks such as congestion control in ATM networks, performance of TCP over asymmetric networks and graph models.
 In 2000-2001 he became active in VoIP area and helped the SIP standardization process which eventually led to the formation of ITU-T standard known as H.350 that is a standard feature in today’s Cisco and Polycom VC products.
 During this time he published extensively on multimedia networks and convergence area.
 Today his work is highly transdisciplinary that crosses domains such as computer science, persuasive technology, evaluation, design/usability, health sciences and behavior psychology.
 Since 2006 he has been an evangelist and champion of Design Science as a research method in IS community.
 He started the successful DESRIST series of conference and his book co-authored by Prof. Alan Hevner Design Research in Information Systems: Theory & Practice is becoming the de facto reading in the field.
 One of his design methodology research paper that appeared in JMIS is the most cited DSR paper in IS community since publication date.
 He works closely with his graduate students in the lab and at any time the lab has several projects with 8-10 doctoral students involved in various stages of their dissertation.